 Niacinamide is a form of water-soluble vitamin B3 responsible for improving cellular renewal.
 Why is this process so important?
 Every cell in our body has a life cycle.
 When we get older, cell turnover slows ?”*down.
 The dead cells accumulate on top of the skin, causing dullness and forming more wrinkles.
 Niacinamide acts as a boosting agent, stabilizing cellular renewal as it was at younger ages.

 How Does It Work with Different Skin Concerns?

-Acne and Occasional Breakouts: According to a study conducted in 2017, niacinamide can decrease inflammation, providing significant improvement in acne.
+- Acne and Occasional Breakouts: According to a study conducted in 2017, niacinamide can decrease inflammation, significantly improving acne.
 However, additional studies are needed to check the effectiveness of this treatment over an extended period.

-Dehydrated Skin: Niacinamide can increase moisture levels and strengthens the protective barrier.
+- Dehydrated Skin: Niacinamide can increase moisture levels and strengthen the protective barrier.

 What is Skin Purging?

 Purging is a skin reaction to an active ingredient that influences cellular turnover.
 This is a normal, short-term condition because the skin undergoes an active renewal.
 It rids itself of oil, dirt, and bacteria, causing many potential pimples to erupt all at once.
 Usually, these pimples look like tiny red bumps accompanied by whiteheads or blackheads.
 This might sound strange, but this reaction is actually beneficial because it cleans out your pores and prevents breakouts in the future.